jweg29/AppStarter/README.md

 # AppStarter

-A TODO starter project using Node and MongoDB for the backend with native iOS and React clients.
+A TODO starter project using Node and MongoDB with native iOS and React clients.

 Web           |  iOS
 :-------------------------:|:-------------------------: